Age doesn't matter.

 Style Tip of the Day: Here’s How to Mix Textures for Rich Outfits

 In this installment of my Style Tips Series (HERE), I have lots of examples to show how amazing your outfits can look when you mix textures.
 They will end up having a luxurious and fresh feeling of richness.
 In many cases, they will also feel cozy.
 I hope that this tip and the looks throughout this post will inspire you to create your own unique outfits that show your true self.
-And when you click on the description under the photos, you can check out the items for sale if you like.
-However, I encourage you to shop your own closet to find ways to combine the different textures you already have.
+I encourage you to shop your own closet to find ways to combine the different textures you already have.
 You might be surprised to find new ways to wear and enjoy your clothes!

 Pilcro Appliqued Velvet Blouse from Anthropologie with suede pants